9 Adventurous New Orleans Outdoor Activities

 NOLA isn’t a very big city, but because it’s so walkable, you want to be strategic about where you stay.
 If you choose carefully, you can easily get away without renting a car!

 The hotel itself is also absolutely beautiful, with a rooftop pool, a lobby bar, and many rooms overlooking the Mississippi.
-If you’re planning your New Orleans trip before October 2021, check out the hotel’s Spice Up Your Stay With Tabasco promo.

 New Orleans Marriott Warehouse Arts District is just a few minutes away, but the neighborhood is completely different than downtown.
 The Warehouse Arts District has a much more artsy, eclectic vibe, with a bunch of tiny, independently-owned restaurants and shops.